LearningGitWorkflow/java-gradle-junit-travis-bootstrap/CLA.md

 that would conflict with the terms of this license.
 - We determine the code that
 is in our project.
-You understand that the decision to include the Contribution in any project or source repository is entirely that of Kent Communications, and this agreement does not guarantee that the Contributions will be included in any product.
+You understand that the decision to include the Contribution in any project or source repository is entirely that of <<Organization>>, and this agreement does not guarantee that the Contributions will be included in any product.
-- No Implied Warranties.
-Kent Communications acknowledges that, except as explicitly described in this Agreement, the Contribution is provided on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE,
+- No Implied Warranties. <<Organization>> acknowledges that, except as explicitly described in this Agreement, the Contribution is provided on an “AS IS” BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTIES OR CONDITIONS OF TITLE,